Rycona/FF6-BC-Scouter/README.md

 TO FIX
 ------------------------------------------
-- The display flickers during battle, and possibly elsewhere (but it shouldn't affect anything)
+- The window may flicker with text during battle, and possibly elsewhere (but it shouldn't affect anything)

 TO CONTACT
 ------------------------------------------